 An opportunity to gather and reflect on the journey of the African American presence on the campus from our founding to the present day.

-The culmination of our Historic Bicentenary year will be on October 13 and 14.
-Save the dates!
-From Friday into Saturday, the Seminary will remember and mark this moment with profound gratitude.
+The culmination of our Historic Bicentenary year will be on October 11 to 14.
+From Wednesday to Saturday, the Seminary will remember and mark this moment with profound gratitude.

 Dedication of St. Martin’s Deanery